sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 ---
 This blog past can be discussed at https://discuss.ocaml.org/t/my-thoughts-on-ocaml-vs-haskell-rust-in-2023/12027

 Thanks to everyone who added helpful corrections, feedback, clarifications, comments on https://discuss.ocaml.org.
 I have tried to incorporate *some* of these back into the article.
 Any mistakes of course remain mine.
 Thanks to octachron, lukstafi, kayceesrk, gasche and others.
-I'm not implying that they agree with or endorse or have validated this blog post -- my only intention is to thank them for their feedback/comments.
+I'm not implying that they necessarily agree with or endorse or have validated this blog post -- my only intention is to thank them for their feedback/comments.